CarneiroD/CarneiroD/README.md

 ## Goals

-My main objective is to secure my first opportunity in the field of technology.
+My main objective is to secure my first opportunity in the technology industry.
 I'm constantly working on improving my programming skills and seeking opportunities to apply my knowledge to interesting projects.
 I aim to contribute to the developer community and continue learning.

 ## Contact